rust-lang/rust/doc/tutorial.md

 For small structs like `Point`, this is usually more efficient than allocating memory and going through a pointer.
-But for big structs, or those with mutable fields, it can be useful to have a single copy on the heap, and refer to that through a pointer.
+But for big structs, or those with mutable fields, it can be useful to have a single copy on the stack or on the heap, and refer to that through a pointer.

 Rust supports several types of pointers.
 The safe pointer types are `@T` for managed boxes allocated on the local heap, `~T`, for